 Yvonne Bolton has worked at the Connecticut Department of Energy and Environmental Protection since 1985 and is currently chief of the Bureau of Materials Management and Compliance Assurance.
 She oversees a wide variety of program areas including regulation and legislative development, coastal permitting and enforcement, solid and hazardous waste permitting, agency data integration and information management, and water quality management.
 Bolton is responsible for the bureau's industrial, stormwater, and subsurface discharge programs; materials management programs; and emergency response and spill prevention programs.
 She has a J.D. and an M.A. in Environmental Law from Vermont Law School and a B.S. in Environmental Conservation from the University of New Hampshire.

-Since joining MassDEP in 2011, Bethany Card has served as an assistant commissioner, overseeing the agency's Bureau of Resource Protection.
+Bethany Card joined MassDEP in 2011 and now serves as deputy commissioner for Policy and Planning.
 Previously, she spent 14 years at NEIWPCC, serving for most of that time as our director of water quality programs; she managed staff and projects in areas ranging from wetlands protection to mercury reduction.
 In 2009, EPA New England presented Card with a prestigious Environmental Merit Award for her work on the Northeast Regional Mercury TMDL.
 She currently serves as co-chair of the Association of Clean Water Administrators' Legal Affairs Committee and is a member of the Massachusetts Bar Association.
 She received her J.D. from the Massachusetts School of Law and B.A. in Political Science from the University of New Hampshire.

 Since 1995, Richard Kotelly has been NEIWPCC's Treasurer, a position to which he brings a wealth of experience.
 Early in his career, he designed navigation projects along the coasts of Massachusetts and Maine for the New England District of the U.S. Army Corps of Engineers.
 He then worked for nearly 30 years at the Federal Water Pollution Control Administration and its successor organization, EPA, in the Boston regional office.
 As deputy director of the Water Management Division, Kotelly's managerial responsibilities included serving as EPA's chief engineer on the planning, design, and construction of the MWRA's $3.5 billion wastewater treatment project on Deer and Nut Islands in Boston Harbor.
 Kotelly received an M.S. in Sanitary Engineering from Northeastern University and a B.S. in Civil Engineering from MIT.